skyizwhite/hsx/README.md

     - `nil`: Nothing is rendered.
     - `t`: Only the key is rendered.
     - non-boolean: The key/value pair is rendered.
-  - `props`: If the properties given to a component are not declared with `define-element` macro, they are gathered into `props` property list.
-This allows flexible props passing to components.
+  - `props`: If the properties assigned to a component are not declared within the `define-element` macro, they are automatically collected into the `props` property list.
+This allows for flexible passing of props to the component.

 ```lisp
 (<>